EngagerCloud/photo-designer-lib/README.md

 # photo-designer-lib

-Library for rendering marketing images.
+Library for designing marketing images.

 It can work in browser or on server.